cksystemsteaching/selfie/book.md

 85 + (99 - 7 + 1) - 100 = 85 + (92 + 1) - 100 = 85 + 93 - 100 = 178 - 100 = 78
 ```

-We are now ready to do the exact same thing with binary numbers and their ones and twos complement.
+We are now ready to do the exact same thing with binary numbers and their ones and twos complement:

 ```
   1010101 = 85
 -     111 =  7
 ```

+We choose to support seven bits, that is, the twos complement is inserted into the calculation as follows:

 ```
   1010101 = 85